cfeck/alek/README.md

 ### CPU
 - 4 general registers R1..R4
 - IP register (Instruction Pointer) has the address of the next instruction
+- SP register (Stack Pointer) has the address of last pushed number
 - ALU can perform arithmetic operations (+ −) and comparison with numbers
 - comparison results "less than (<)", "equal to (=)" , or "greater than (>)"
 - data flow is not yet visualized during execution